 In a recent study, researchers scoured more than 300 “content marketing manager” job listings from Indeed, Glassdoor, and LinkedIn to examine the qualifications that companies require.
 This infographic by Sarah Robles clearly sums up their findings.

-A Content Marketing Manager’s Responsibilities
+What Are a Content Marketing Manager’s Responsibilities?

 1. Research and Competitor Analysis

-This research might involve:
+Research might involve:

-- Analyzing competitors’ content, messaging and distribution tactics
+- Analyzing competitors’ content, messaging, and distribution tactics

 - Identifying target audiences and their key demographics, interests, and online behavior